-How can we navigate the storm in this political moment?
+How can we navigate the storm?

 Many feel overwhelmed, politically homeless or are tuning out altogether.
 But understanding the underlying drivers of the times is vital if we are to avoid becoming ‘useful idiots’ enabling political extremes.